What Is Peritoneal Ascites?

 Peritoneal Effusion FAQs

-What are the symptoms of a peritoneal effusion?
+What are the symptoms of fluid in the peritoneal cavity?

 People with peritoneal effusion may experience abdominal swelling, stomach pain, difficulty breathing, appetite changes, and vomiting.